Kratika963/E-Commerce-Website/README.md

 # E-Commerce-Website
-This is a E-Commerce Website using HTML, CSS, JAVASCRIPT.
+This is a E-Commerce Website by using HTML, CSS, JAVASCRIPT.